 I have written a separate entry dedicated to Giant’s Causeway , the main purpose of this trip.
-You can read more about that here: Science, Giants, and Geology.
+You can read more about Geology & Science, or Big-Mouth Giants here.

-I sat behind a massive rock wall as waves splashed in and sprayed all around.
-Some artistic carved ravines usher the water into unique forms in various places, and there is a cafe nearby to get coffee.
+I sat behind a massive rock wall as waves splashed high above it.
+Artistically carved ravines usher the water into unique forms and swirls in all directions.

 Larrybane and the Carrick A Rede Rope Bridge